bebbo203/LTL2Action/index.md

 # LTL2Action: LTL Instructions for multi-task Reinforcement Learning
 The repository implements a reinforcement learning algorithm to address the problem of instruct RL agents to learn temporally extended goals in multi-task environments.
-The project is based on the idea introduced in [LTL2Action](https://arxiv.org/pdf/2102.06858.pdf)
+The project is based on the idea introduced in [LTL2Action](https://arxiv.org/pdf/2102.06858.pdf) (Vaezipoor et al. 2021)

 ## Environment